Unveiling Decision-Making in LLMs for Text Classification : Extraction of influential and interpretable concepts with Sparse Autoencoders: Introduction

 \paragraph{Our paper makes the following contributions:}

-\begin{itemize} \item We propose a new supervised SAE-based method, $\verb|ClassifSAE|$, to extract fine-grained concepts learned by a LLM trained for sentence classification.
-We enrich existing SAE interpretability approaches with a joint classifier and an activation rate sparsity mechanism. \item We introduce two novel metrics based on an external sentence encoder to assess the precision of sentence-level concepts. \item We empirically compare our extracted concepts against two well-established post-hoc techniques for identifying meaningful vectors within the internals of a classifier: ICA \cite{COMON1994287} and ConceptSHAP \cite{NEURIPS2020_ecb287ff}, and TopK SAE. \end{itemize}
+\begin{itemize} \item We propose a new supervised SAE-based method, $\verb|ClassifSAE|$, to extract fine-grained concepts learned by an LLM trained for sentence classification. \item We introduce two novel metrics, $\verb|ConceptSim|$ and $\verb|SentenceSim|$, based on an external sentence encoder to assess the precision and interpretability property of the sentence-level concepts. \item We empirically compare our extracted concepts with four baselines: TopK-SAE, ICA \cite{COMON1994287}, ConceptSHAP \cite{NEURIPS2020_ecb287ff} and HI-Concept \cite{zhao-etal-2024-explaining}, across seven backbone LLMs, each fine-tuned on four distinct classification datasets. \item Using \verb|ClassifSAE|, we obtain sparser and more monosemantic concepts while achieving second-best causality scores and requiring up to 83\% less training time than HI-Concept, the state-of-the-art method, revealing a trade-off between causality and interpretability. \end{itemize}